dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/10-hello-sprites/README.md

 <img src="../assets/img/10/cyd-sprite-clipping-01.jpg" alt="CYD Hello Sprites program with sprite clipping the right edge">

-We can also give draw a sprite with a negative offset.
+We can also draw a sprite with a negative offset.

 ```C++
 lcd.drawSprite(-60, 0, &virt);